 45.1 Each Sub-fund may in addition to the ability to use derivatives for investment purposes as referred to above, utilise the Scheme Property of the Sub-fund to enter into transactions for the purposes of hedging or efficient portfolio management ("EPM").
 Permitted EPM transactions include transactions in derivatives e.g. to hedge against price or currency fluctuations, dealt with or traded on an eligible derivatives market; off-exchange options or contracts for differences; or synthetic futures in certain circumstances.
 The Sub-funds may effect synthetic short positions by using derivatives for EPM purposes.
-There is no limit on the amount or value of the Scheme Property of any Sub-fund which may be used for EPM but the ACD must take reasonable care to ensure that the transaction is economically appropriate to the reduction of the relevant risks (whether in the price of investments, interest rates or exchange rates) or to the reduction of the relevant costs and/or to the generation of additional capital or income with an acceptably low level of, risk.
-The exposure must be fully "covered" by cash and/or other property sufficient to meet any obligation to pay or deliver that could arise (see below).
+There is no limit on the amount or value of the Scheme Property of any Sub-fund which may be used for EPM but the ACD must take reasonable care to ensure that

 - 45.2 Permitted transactions are those that the Sub-fund reasonably regards as economically appropriate to EPM, that is: - (A) Transactions undertaken to reduce risk or cost in terms of fluctuations in prices, interest rates or exchange rates where the ACD reasonably believes that the transaction will diminish a risk or cost of a kind or level which it is sensible to reduce; or - (B) Transactions for the generation of additional capital growth or income for the Sub-fund by taking advantage of gains which the ACD reasonably believes are certain to be made (or certain, barring events which are not reasonably foreseeable) as a result of: - (1) pricing imperfections in the market as regards the property which the Sub-fund holds or may hold; or - (2) receiving a premium for the writing of a covered call option or a covered put option on property of the Sub-fund which the Company is willing to buy or sell at the exercise price. - 45.3 Transactions may take the form of "derivatives transactions" (that is, transactions in options, futures or contracts for differences) or forward currency transactions.
 A derivatives transaction must either be in a derivative which is traded or dealt in on an eligible derivatives market (and effected in accordance with the rules of that market), or be an off-exchange derivative which complies with the relevant conditions set out in the FCA Handbook, or be a "synthetic future" (i.e. a composite derivative created out of two separate options).
 Forward currency transactions must be entered into with counterparties who satisfy the FCA Handbook.
-A permitted transaction may at any time be closed out. - 45.4 Permitted EPM transactions must also fulfil the following criteria: - (A) their risks are adequately captured in risk management procedures implemented in relation to the Company; and - (B) they cannot result in a change to a Sub-fund's declared investment objective or add supplementary risks in comparison to the general risk policy as described in this Prospectus. - While the use of EPM transactions will be in line with the best interests of the Sub-funds, individual techniques may result in increased counterparty risk and potential conflicts of interest (examples include but are not limited to where the counterparty is a related party). - 45.6 The Company will ensure, at all times, that the terms of EPM transactions, including any investment of cash collateral, will not impact on its ability to meet with its redemption obligations. - 45.7 Please refer to the section on "Risk Factors" for details of the risks involved in relation to efficient portfolio management techniques.
+A permitted transaction may at any time be closed out. - 45.4 Permitted EPM transactions must also fulfil the following criteria: - (A) their risks are adequately captured in risk management procedures implemented in relation to the Company; and - (B) they cannot result in a change to a Sub-fund's declared investment objective or add supplementary risks in comparison to the general risk policy as described in this Prospectus. - 45.5 While the use of EPM transactions will be in line with the best interests of the Sub-funds, individual techniques may result in increased counterparty risk and potential conflicts of interest (examples include but are not limited to where the counterparty is a related party). - 45.6 The Company will ensure, at all times, that the terms of EPM transactions, including any investment of cash collateral, will not impact on its ability to meet with its redemption obligations. - 45.7 Please refer to the section on "Risk Factors" for details of the risks involved in relation to efficient portfolio management techniques.

-APPENDIX 4 - LIST OF OTHER AUTHORISED COLLECTIVE INVESTMENT SCHEMES OPERATED BY THE ACD
+APPENDIX 4 - LIST OF OTHER INTERESTS OF DIRECTORS AND OTHER AUTHORISED COLLECTIVE INVESTMENT SCHEMES OPERATED BY THE ACD